Syntax

 donald duck

-A while loop first checks a condition and if this condition is true or any other value except false, fail, or null, it will iterate the loop body again and again as long as the condition remains true.
-The following statements calculate the largest Fibonacci number less than 1000.
+A while loop first checks a condition and if it evaluates to true or any other value except false, fail or null, it will execute the loop body again and again as long as the condition is met.
+The following statements compute the largest Fibonacci number less than 1000.

 > a := 0; b := 1;